arnold-c/OutbreakDetection/manuscript/typst-manuscript.typ

 #figure(
   image("manuscript_files/figure-typst/fig-alert-proportion-output-1.png"),
   caption: [The difference between proportion of the time series in alert for outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.],
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.]
-  placement: bottom,
 )
 <fig-alert-proportion>